mggg/mggg.github.io/_jobs/web-developer.md

 ---

-The MGGG Redistricting Lab develops and maintains [Districtr](http://districtr.org), an open-source web app for drawing districts and mapping communities.
+The MGGG Redistricting Lab develops and maintains [Districtr](http://districtr.org), an open-source web app for drawing districts and mapping communities ([github](https://github.com/districtr/)).
 Districtr uses Mapbox and its web API in its mapping modules.
 Districtr has grown over the last three years from mostly in-house use to a peak usage level of over 3000 new maps drawn by members of the public every week.